3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Since I live in an area with a lot of breweries, it is easy to go down to the malt house and pick up a 50 lb sack of malted barley for $50-$60 at Riverbend Malt House.
 This is a real bargain in terms of food value.
 The grain is grown within a small region here with good practices.

-On Amazon, you can expect to pay $85 or so for 50 lbs of malted barley from Germany.
 You may be able to do better getting this from a local food coop or home brew supplier.
 This is our choice for alternative grain for putting back.

 Nutritional Facts For Malted Barley Per Dry LB